xtralifecloud/cloudbuilder/README.md

 ## Downloading and installing

-Download the desired version (in .7z form, requiring 7-zip to decompress) from the [releases page](https://github.com/clanofthecloud/cloudbuilder/releases) below.
+Download the desired version (either in .7z form, requiring 7-zip to decompress, or in .zip form) from the [releases page](https://github.com/clanofthecloud/cloudbuilder/releases) below.

 Then, start with [the documentation](http://xtralifecloud.github.io/cloudbuilder/) in order to start integrating the SDK in your own application.